-Auditors play a crucial role in ensuring the integrity and transparency of the financial statements, which is necessary for protecting shareholders' value.
-Auditors have a duty towards all stakeholders, to bring to their notice; instances of non-compliance, any non-standard accounting practice or any other aspect of the financial statements which could adversely affect stakeholders.
-Stakeholders rely on the auditors to do a thorough analysis of the Company's financial statements to ensure that the information provided is complete, accurate, fair, and is true representation of the Company's financial position.
+Auditors play crucial role in ensuring the integrity and transparency of the financial statements, which is necessary for protecting shareholders' value.
+Auditors have a duty towards all stakeholders, to bring to their notice; instances of non-compliance, any non-standard accounting practice or any other aspect of the financial statements which could adversely affect the interest of various stakeholders.
+Stakeholders rely on the auditors to do a thorough audit of the Company's financial statements to ensure that the information provided is complete, accurate, fair, and is true representation of the Company's financial position.

 SES is of the opinion that keeping in view the important role played by the Auditors, an independent Auditor effectively strengthens the hands of board in discharging its duty towards shareholders and reducing risks.
-Accordingly, we believe that the Auditors' should be independent, well-qualified, objective, unbiased and free from conflict of interests.
+Accordingly, we believe that the Auditors' should be independent, well-qualified, objective, unbiased and free from any conflict of interests.
 SES expects that the Company disclose, the proposed fee payable to the Statutory Auditors and in case of a new auditor, material changes in the fee payable to the new auditor from that paid to the outgoing auditor be explained, if any.
-SES will also consider the basis of recommendation provided by the Company for appointment of the statutory auditor(s) proposed to be appointed.
+SES will also consider the basis of recommendation and Credentials of the proposed Auditor provided by the Company for appointment of the statutory auditor(s) proposed to be appointed.

-In cases where the existing Auditor has resigned, SES will pay attention to the disclosure made by the Company, that is the detailed reasons for resignation of auditor as given by the said auditor.
+In cases where the existing Auditor has resigned, SES will pay attention to the disclosure made by the Company, that is the detailed reasons for resignation of auditor as given by the said auditor as required under clause 7(B) of Part A of Schedule III to the SEBI LODR.